LikeCarter/blacklithium/content/posts/2020-01-07-5-things-i-wish-i-knew-when-learning-swiftui.md

 draft: false
 date: 2020-01-08T01:53:03.056Z
 description: >
-  1. Use bound variables to dismiss views and control navigation.

-  2. The difference between `@State`, `@ObservableObject`, and `@EnvironmentObject`.

-  3. When do I use `@Published`?

-  4. Properly dismiss a keyboard with a tap gesture.

-  5. Use a proxy to validate TextField input.
+  SwiftUI is a relatively new extension of Swift, and its documentation is sometimes inadequate.
+Here I try to describe some important knowledge and common pitfalls I wish I knew before starting out.
 category: Programming
 tags:
   - SwiftUI
   - Programming
   - iOS
 ---
-1. Use bound variables to dismiss views and control navigation.
+## 1. Use bound variables to dismiss views and control navigation.

 The documentation is unclear on how to properly dismiss a Modal or View.
 Most discussions lead you to using the `PresentationMode` environment variable.
 However, this solution leads to issues rendering navigation titles.
 The best solution is to use a bound variable and the `isActive` parameter.